scheb/two-factor-bundle/Resources/doc/installation.md

 ### Step 5: Configure authentication tokens

 Your firewall may offer different ways how to login.
-By default the bundle is only listening to the user-password authentication (which uses the token class `Symfony\Component\Security\Core\Authentication\Token\UsernamePasswordToken`).
+By default, the bundle is only listening to the user-password authentication (which uses the token class `Symfony\Component\Security\Core\Authentication\Token\UsernamePasswordToken`).
 If you want to support two-factor authentication with another login method, you have to register its token class in the `scheb_two_factor.security_tokens` configuration option.